Slow Burn

 Slow burn offers delayed gratification, which psychology tells us is more satisfying than instant reward.
 The longer the wait, the sweeter the payoff.
 Readers savor the tension, the almost-moments, the ache of wanting something just out of reach.
 The first kiss after 300 pages lands harder than a first kiss on page 30.

 The pacing also allows for deep emotional development.
 The characters cannot rush into physical intimacy, so they build other kinds of connection first: trust, friendship, understanding.
-By the time they finally come together, the reader is invested not just in the attraction but in the relationship.
+By the time they finally come together, the reader is invested beyond in the attraction but in the relationship.
 The love feels real because it was built slowly, carefully, with intention.

 Book recommendations